 In an emergency (a life is in danger or a crime in progress) dial 999.
-For other non-urgent enquiries contact the Police via 101 https://www.npcc.police.uk/documents/Children%20and%20Young%20people/When%20to%20c all%20the%20police%20guidance%20for%20schools%20and%20colleges.pdf
+For other non-urgent enquiries contact the Police via 101 when-to-call-the-police--guidance-for-schools-and-colleges.pdf (npcc.police.uk)

-NSPCC have produced a useful guide about detailing at what point The Police should be contacted.
+NPCC have produced a useful guide about detailing at what point The Police should be contacted.